jerryli99/CMSC472_Final_Project/README.md

 Update: 11/29/2024, added GradCam and GradCam++ methods to visualize vision transformer layers.
 FixMatch is still not doing good.
 Need to either fix or move on and try other methods.

+Update: 11/30/2024, implemented MeanTeacher, got some gradcam results.
+The results are quite interesting that the gradcam shows us the neural network is looking at the right places and building parts, but we have a test acc of around 54% for student and teacher models.
+Well, the data we used for this quick 20 classification experiment is from the fixmatch photos, where the number of labeled images are very little like 10-20 per building, and the rest of the thousand photos are regarded as unlabeled.
+We decided to increase the labeled images like 2 times, so 40-ish labeled images per building, and see how it goes.
+It is possible we might do some data augmentation to some unlabeled data and see how it goes out in MeanTeacher.